Thenamgh/NVC_REACTJS/README.md

-# The Sanjivani NGO - ReactJS & SpringBoot Project
+# The Nam - ReactJS & SpringBoot Project

 This project is a web application for The Sanjivani NGO.
 It's built using **ReactJS**, **Axios**, and **Bootstrap**.